nitrogen/simple_bridge/README.markdown

 will be how you interface with the underlying server, both retrieving information about the request (headers, query strings, etc), as well as building your response to the server.

+### A brief note about `State` and Websockets

+In the above handler functions, `State` can be any term.
+It's for your own applications to track the state of your application's.
+The `State` is local only to the specific client's connection.
+For example, it could be used for storing a session identifier (for quick lookup in the session key-value store, rather than having to read a cookie from the `Bridge` object), or for tracking some user-specific value that might change from message to message, such as "Away" or "Do Not Disturb" status.
+It's provided as a convenience so that you won't need to rely on the process dictionary for tracking this state.
+As soon as the connection dies, this `State` will cease to exist.
+It is not, as one might be inclined to believe, an application-wide state.

+If your function returns, for example, the atom `noreply` or the `{reply, Message}` two-tuples, then `State` will remain unchanged.
+As such, if you simply don't care about using the `State` variable, then you could easily ignore the `State` variable by matching it with `_` in your function definitions, and retuning the "Stateless" versions of each return value (`noreply`, `{reply, Message}`).

 ### What can I do with the Bridge?